montillall/PyBer_Analysis/README.md

 ---
-## PyBer Analysis Summary
+## Summary

-The four major changes in the updated school district analysis are:
-* The overall passing from the Thomas High School dropped 26% wih respect to the original analysis.
-* The Thomas High school performance dropped from second place to 8th place with respect to the other schools.
-* The ninth grades were replaced with NaN therefore there's no average scores for the ninth grade in the updated analysis.
-* There is a minimal impact on the district summary as well as on the scores by school spending, size and type.
+The recomendations to the CEO would be to increase the amount of drivers in rural and suburban cities in order to supply the ride demand in those cities therefore reduce the average fare per ride and driver.

 ---